-To replace the transparent watercolors in the original lesson, I mixed up a selection of bright tempera paints.
-The children started the same way…making the lines that will become the fields, clouds and sun, but instead of washing paint over the surface, they painted the resulting shapes with tempera.
-Yellow for the sun, browns, oranges and greens for the fields and blue for the sky.
-After the kids were finished, the only white space on the paper were the clouds.
+I mixed up a selection of bright tempera paints.
+The children drew lines that will become the fields, clouds and sun.
+Paint the resulting shapes with tempera paint: yellow for the sun, browns, oranges and greens for the fields and blue for the sky.

 Now comes the hard part: outlining with a small brush dipped in black paint.